bourgeoisor/dotfiles/README.md

 Usage
 -----

-To install the dotfiles, clone the repo and run `make`.
+First, clone the repository.

     git clone git://github.com/finiks/dotfiles.git

+Change your working directory into the cloned repository.

     cd dotfiles

+Finally, use the created Makefile.

     make

-This will make symbolic links on your `~/` directory.
+This will make symbolic links in your `~/` directory.
 Take note that this process will overwrite any existing configuration files.